The Faces of SSHP Clinical Nutrition Coordinated Program

 “I have a whole new world of opportunity available to me.”

 Erica is a student in the Clinical Nutrition Program.
-She had an interest in nutrition that led to a volunteer opportunity, that turned into a job at MD Anderson in Houston.
+She had an interest in nutrition that led to a volunteer opportunity, which turned into a job at MD Anderson in Houston.
 From there she decided “go to the next level” in clinical nutrition and enrolled in the UT Southwestern graduate program.
 Read more and watch Erica's video.

 “Each time I dealt with the people at UT Southwestern’s School of Health Professions, it confirmed for me that this was the right place for me to be.”

 Carol is an Allied Health student in UT Southwestern’s Clinical Nutrition program.
 As the world changed and transformed her original profession, journalism, a series of concurrent personal changes led her to pursue a career in the field of clinical nutrition.
-Read more and watch her video.
+Read more and watch Carol's video.